RNG Manipulation

 Randomness can be your worst enemy in speedrunning.
-It can cause you to lose a run purely because of a factor that is out of your control.
+It's a factor out of your control that can cost you runs.
 But what if you could control it?

 In Nancy Drew games 1-32?, randomness is based on your computer's clock.
 This means if your computer's clock were to hypothetically freeze, every random event would now have a predictable outcome.
-This means you could set your computer's clock to a certain time to manipulate the outcome of random events in your favor.
-However, changing your computer's clock is a pain, especially if you want to do something like use the internet between runs.
+But changing your computer's clock is a pain, especially if you want to do something like use the internet between runs.

 Using RunAsDate differs depending on what version of the game you're using.
-If you're using the disc or a Her digital download, continue to the Her Versions below.
+If you're using a disc or a HeR digital download version, continue to the HeR Versions section below.
 If you have the Steam versions, skip to Steam Versions.

-Open the RunAsDate program, which is the icon with the calendar and not a yellow question mark.
+Open the RunAsDate program, the icon with the calendar, not the yellow question mark.
 At the top right of the window, click "Browse...".
 Navigate to the game you want to use it with.
 If you have a shortcut to the game on your desktop, you can right click it and click "Open file location" to open the folder it's installed to.
 You can copy the address at the top and paste it into the RunAsDate window where you're selecting the game, and press enter to bring you right to it.
 Double click the game file to select it.
 Continue to the Configuration section

 Navigate to your Steam installation.
 If you don't know where it is, right click the desktop shortcut, and click "Open file location".
 You can also use the search bar to search for "Steam" and do the same thing.
 If you install your games to a different drive or location, navigate there instead.
 Enter the "steamapps" folder, then "common", then the folder of the game you're running.